 The approach to preventing periodontal disease in pets is three-fold:

 Without these opportunities, pets face serious risks to their health and happiness.

 Periodontal disease in pets is a progressive bacterial infection of the gums and surrounding supportive tissue.
-When plaque and tartar build up on the teeth (as well as above and below the gum line), bacteria can irritate the gum tissue, leading to pain and bone loss.
+When plaque and tartar build-up on the teeth (as well as above and below the gum line), bacteria can irritate the gum tissue, leading to pain and bone loss.
 Teeth are eventually eaten away by bacteria until they fall out.

 This can be a very painful process that often includes abscess, cavities, and broken teeth.
-What’s worse, oral infection can actually spread bacteria throughout the body, damaging internal organs.
+What’s worse, an oral infection can actually spread bacteria throughout the body, damaging internal organs.

 Stages of Periodontal Disease in Pets